denismattos/Future-Expansion-Enhanced/README.md

 Some of them come from the great [Future Worlds mod for Civ V](https://steamcommunity.com/sharedfiles/filedetails/?id=596919865) (which I'd wager was one of Sullien's inspirations), some from other Civ V mods, some from Sullien's own [unreleased next version of Future Expansion](https://github.com/denismattos/Future-Expansion-Unreleased), some from interesting ideas in sci-fi and futurism and some from my own ideas while playing the game.
 What I've thought up, so far:
 * Buildings:
-   * Other energy plants, including tidal and geothermal plants.
+   * Other energy plants, including Tidal and Geothermal Plants.
+   * Battery Bank.
    * Genetic Bank.
    * Gen-Editing Facility.
    * Space Beacon.
    * Central Mainframe.
    * Geodesical Garden.
+   * Vertical Farm.
+   * Myco-Tank.
+   * Protein Vat.
-   * Several buildings from Sullien's unreleased next version, including faculties and breakthroughs.
+   * Several buildings from Sullien's unreleased next version, including Faculties and Breakthroughs.
 * Improvements:
    * Maglev Rails.
    * Living Fortresses.
    * Deep Mines.
    * Nature Preserves.
+   * Hamlets.
+   * Villages.
+   * Towns.
+   * Suburbs.
 * Units:
    * Worker Bots.
    * Coast Guard.